ray-project/ray/doc/source/ray-core/patterns/tree-of-actors.rst

 Example use case
 ----------------

-You want to do data parallel training by following the SPMD (single program, multiple data) programming paradigm and use a supervisor actor to do the orchestration.
+You want to do data parallel training and train the same model with different hyperparameters in parallel.
+For each hyperparameter, you can launch a supervisor actor to do the orchestration and it will create worker actors to do the actual training per data shard.

 Code example
 ------------